vishakhadhonde9/Linux-/Session-7.md

 * :w 	save and stay in file
 * :wq or :x 	save and quit
 * :q! 	quit without saving forcefully
 * :wq! 	save and quit forcefully
+### Visual Mode-
+- this mode is used for selection.
+* v - Select character by character
+* V - Select line by line
+* ctrl+v - Select block
+* y,d,c - for copy, delete, and cut selected area